February Full Moon: Snow Moon 2025

 ~5 min

 The second Full Moon of 2025, the Snow Moon, will occur on Wednesday, February 12.
-The Moon will be in the constellation Leo, near its brightest star Regulus; find other stars in Leo using the Sky Tonight app.
-Now for the details!
+The Moon will be in the constellation Leo, near its brightest star, Regulus.
+Want to know what bright dots are shining near the Moon right now?
+Use the Sky Tonight app.
+Now, let’s dive into all the details about February’s Full Moon.

 Contents